 Lesson Plan: Context Clues Challenge

 _ Determine the meaning of words and phrases as they are used in a text (RL 9-12.4).
 That’s what the common core standards have to say about context clues.
 Granted, you didn’t need a bureaucrat to tell you the importance of teaching context clues, but it sure was nice of them to remind us.
-The entire standard includes a more in depth skill set than this context clues lesson plan by itself provides.
+The entire standard includes a more in depth skill set than this context clues game and lesson plan by itself provides.
 This does, however, provide excellent practice for determining word meanings through context clues.

 In groups of four, students write down definitions.
 They’re not allowed to use dictionaries (for those younger than 25, dictionaries are those things with pages listing words and bound by a hard cover), glossaries, dictionary.com or any other reference.
 They’re only allowed to use each other and the literary work in which the word appears.
 They must use context clues.
 Each team compares definitions.
 The team with the highest point total at the end wins the game, the A+, and becomes the kings and queens of context clues.